 The Statue of Zeus at Olympia was a giant seated representation of the Greek god Zeus was built by the sculptor Phidias around 435BC.
 It was about 13 m (43 ft) tall and represented Zeus on a cedar throne.

 The work was ornamented with ebony, ivory, gold and precious stones.
-The statue was lost or destroyed during the 5th century AD although the exact nature of the work’s loss remain unknown.
+The statue was lost or destroyed during the 5th century AD although the exact nature of the work’s loss remains unknown.
 And details of its form are known only from ancient Greek descriptions and representations on coins.

 5. The Mausoleum of Maussollos at Halicarnassus